FocusLearn: Fully-Interpretable, High-Performance Modular Neural Networks for Time Series: Conclusion and Future Work

-Limitations of the results reported in this paper include the lack of experiments using multi-class time series classification.
-In comparison with SPAM, a given application may require the use of higher-order feature interaction, not available in \qqmn.
-We shall investigate the possibility of an attention mechanism creating such features for implementation into a single network module.
-Finally, we shall continue to investigate the practical value of the explanations provided, how they may inform model intervention, and the interactions that may exist between attention-based explanations of recurrent networks and interpretable modular networks.
+In comparison with SPAM, a given application may require the use of higher-order feature interactions, not available in \qqmn.
+We shall investigate the possibility of the attention mechanism creating such features for implementation into a single network module.
+Finally, we shall continue to investigate the practical value of the explanations provided, how they may inform model intervention, and the interactions that may exist between attention-based explanations of \rnn{}s and interpretable modular neural networks.